Andy4495/emulator-8-bit/README.md

 - HALT state handler improvements
   - Since interrupts are not implemented, HALT just stops the emulator
   - HALT should act like a breakpoint, in that execution can be continued after performing available debugging operations
+  - HALT does not execute NOPs, so R register is not updated
 - Automated test suite
   - All valid opcodes
   - Corner cases